dolthub/bounties/.github/markdown-templates/dep-bump.md

 Please ensure the`go` tests all pass successfully.
 If they do not, please implement the fixes and re-run CI `go` tests until they do.

+If this PR has passing CI, a `check-suite-ok` label will automatically be applied to it.

 ### After Merging

 An automatic PR will be opened against the LD repo that bumps the bounties version there.